peicodes/blackjack/README.md

 # blackjack
 Blackjack is a card counting simulation tool.
 It is used to prove that a simple card counting and betting strategy can be reliably profitable.

+To run the simulation, run test.py.
+To change the minimum bet, change MIN_BET in simulation.py.

 ### Playing Strategy
 The playing strategy used is the basic strategy table for blackjack: http://www.blackjackinstitute.com/store/Basic_Strategy_Chart.php